jwdunn1/testcase/README.md

 The NonlinearController class can operate with the default controls_flyer.py script, or with the controls_flyer-TEST.py script.
 The `TEST` version improves performance by slowing the attitude and position controllers to 20 Hz.
 A comparison sequence of 20 successful runs of each script is plotted in Figure 5 and demonstrates vertical error reduction by 31.5% (blue) and horizontal error reduction by 2.3% (red).
 The `TEST` version also includes alternative trajectories useful for tuning the control gains.
 A hover stability test indicates the Unity simulator contains a GPS noise radius less than 0.25 meter.

 ![Python test runs](images/Figure5.png?raw=true)<br>
 Figure 5: Error metrics from 40 successful flights, comparing the default script (dashed) with reduced rate script (solid).
+Vertical error is blue and horizontal error is red.
 Lower values are better.

 ##
 ### 08 C++ controller flight performance